yiranzhou/-LSRE--Yiran-Zhou-/Completions/Articles.md

 Question of Seminar 0 has explained large scale requirements engineering.
 To some extent, market-driven requirements engineering is often equated to large scale requirements engineering.
 I did not find clear definition of MDRE and continuous requirements engineering from the papers of this seminar.
 According to [1], the market-driven approach to requirements engineering (market-driven requirements engineering) is the case applicable to software organizations that develop software to a market, which can be a combination of a number of known customers or, on another extreme, a mass market where customers cannot be clearly pinpointed.
 When looking at the term "continuous requirements engineering", there is a limited number of sources using this term in different collections of scientific papers[2].
 Requirements engineering has to become a continuous activity instead of being just a part of temporary information systems projects in Continuous requirement engineering.
 In my opinion, this is also a software development trend that all development activities are continuous, in order to adapt to the market.
 There are many unique challenges in these three requirement enginering.
 For instance, the dependence of each requirement in LSRE is complexity, the changes of market in MDRE and  limited possibilities to see the relationship between information circulation in business processes and information life cycle in information storage systems[2].
 To deal with LSRE, MDRE and continuous RE, the most important thing, I think, is to keep development process flexible, in other words, as far as possible to adapt to changes of requirements.
 The release planning works for deciding which requirements really matter based on many constraints, such time and budget.
 The most important goal of software development is to meet the needs of stakehodler, so do release planning.
 Accordint to Karlsson & Ryan, they use THE ANALYTIC HIERARCHY PROCESS to prioritize the requirements so that they can decide the releas planning of requirements.
 But we still need to identify their relative value by ourselves.
 The frequency of releasing should be different, depending on the different types of software.
 By the way, in my opinion, the regular updates (maybe not release some new requirements) is helpful for increasing user activity.
 Finally, The core of release planning is considering the cost and value of each requirements, in other words, balancing the cost and value when deciding whether a requirements should be released.

+Reference

-[1]Market-Driven Requirements Engineering Process Model, version 1.0
+[1]A. Gomes–andrigo, A. Pettersson, and T. Gorschek–tony, “Market-Driven Requirements Engineering Process Model, version 1.0.”

-[2]Enterprise Architecture and Knowledge Perspectives on Continuous Requirements Engineering
+[2]M. Kirikova, “Enterprise Architecture and Knowledge Perspectives on Continuous Requirements Engineering.,” in REFSQ Workshops, 2015, pp. 44–51.

 # Seminar 2